Raita is a quintessential Indian recipe that is the key to balance.

 However you make it, raita makes a fitting complement to the bold, spicy curries and dals common in Indian cuisine.
 And the best part is how easy it is to make!
 It takes all of five minutes and stores well in the fridge for a few days.

 Traditionally, raita is made with unsweetened full-fat yogurt (if you try using Greek yogurt in raita, every Indian aunty I know will give you a disapproving glance).
 Of course, my version is vegan and uses a plant-based yogurt.
-I prefer using the Homemade Coconut Yogurt from my forthcoming cookbook, The Vegan Instant Pot Cookbook (available for pre-order now), but I also like using the unsweetened coconut yogurt from So Delicious.
+I prefer using the Homemade Coconut Yogurt from my cookbook, The Vegan Instant Pot Cookbook, but I also love these brands of yogurt: Culina, GT’s Cocoyo, and CocoJune.

 - 1/4 of a medium cucumber, unpeeled